grantwill74/notes-on-algorithm-design/slides/module_3/module_3.md

 ---

-# Don't bother with substitution
+# Don't bother with infinite substitution

 Obviously we could substitute if we wanted:
 $T(n)= T(n - 1) + \Theta(n), \mathrm{if}\ n \ge 0$